avade/hackovation_101/K8S.md

 List all resources:
 ```
-kubectl get all -n $namespace
+kubectl get all -n $NAMESPACE
 ```

 #### Access the Kubernetes Dashboard per Namespace / Team